ema-digital/emad/README.md

 ```bash
 --only <index>
 ```
 The deploys only the index specified in the target environment.
+The index is zero-based.
-A value of false will deploy all __default: false__
+A value of false will deploy all locations in the environment. __default: false__

 ### force
 ```bash